MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/use-pc-resources.md

 ## Running the sample app and Holographic Remoting Player app in the modes described above

-### Mode 1: Run Sample app on PC in Connect Mode and Holographic Remoting player app in Listen Mode:
+### Mode 1: Run the sample app on PC in Connect Mode and the Holographic Remoting player app in Listen Mode:

 - Skip the below three steps and run the HAR player app if it is already installed on the Hololens 2 from store.